-- To support the development of the local economy and bring in inward investment through economic development and regeneration activities. - To advocate for an effective digital infrastructure for the City. - To maintain the historic character of the City through effective planning and conservation management. - To provide effective cultural and leisure opportunities for people in the City and encourage visitors and tourists to the City.
+- To support the development of the local economy and bring in inward investment through economic development and regeneration activities. - To advocate for an effective digital infrastructure for the city. - To maintain the historic character of the city and its green heritage through effective planning and conservation management. - To provide effective cultural and leisure opportunities for people in the city and encourage visitors and tourists.